Garden City Arena Complex

 The Garden City Arena Complex (formerly the Gatorade Garden City Complex) was a sports complex in St. Catharines, Ontario.
-It was the main arena facility in that city from its construction in 1938 until the opening of the Meridian Centre in 2014.
+The complex housed two arena pads - the Jack Gatecliff Arena (formerly known as Garden City Arena), and the smaller Rex Stimers Arena.
+It was the main arena facility in St. Catharines from its opening in 1938 until the opening of the Meridian Centre in 2014.